Knowing your WordPress version is very important for maintaining a secure website.

-Sometimes, you may need this information to see if your website is up to date.
+You may need this information to see if your website has been updated.
 You might also need to check the WordPress version if you run into compatibility issues with a plugin or third-party tools.

 In this article, we will show you how to check which WordPress version you are using easily.